thefrontside/graphgen/www/docs/usage/dispatch.md

 }
 ```

-Dogs do not live to be 50, and the set of dog names does not ovelap overly
+Dogs do not live to the same age as humans, and the set of dog names
-much with human names.
-We could define an alternate set of generators
+does not ovelap overly much with human names.
+We could define an
-using `createDispatch()` called `dogGen`
+alternate set of generators using `createDispatch()` called `dogGen`

 ``` javascript
 let dogGen = createDispatch({